Mayavan/project_ariac/README.md

 ## Project_ariac: moveArm
 This module is capable of starting the competition, moving the UR10 arm to the first piston_rod_part, picking it and then moving along the linear actuator it can reach the tray on the agv and drop the part.
 After this it will follow the trajectory back to bin.
 This is repeated for the other 4 parts.
-THen, the agv1 is called to complete the order
+THen, the agv1 is called to complete the order.

+Update: I've added a class to retrieve the order and find the objects that we have to pick and place.
+Using this I also find the transform of those objects from /camera frame to /world frame.

 ## Standard install via command-line
 ```